A Basildon Chronology|

 followed many years as Clerk of the Council after succeeding Mr. A.D.
 Cheshire in 1944 but was cut

-short when he suffered a heart attack at work and died shortly afterwards in December at a London
+short when he suffered a heart attack at work and died shortly afterwards on December 13th at a London

 hospital.
-He is remembered in Billericay where a pedestrian pathway linking High Street with Chapel
+Mr. Hatt, who was 55, is remembered in Billericay where a pedestrian pathway linking High Street with Chapel

 Street was named Alma Link.

 The Basildon town centre clock unveiled.
 Costing £4,800, this modern and possibly unique clock

 stands 34ft high atop a polished tubular stainless steel column.
 The 6ft diameter sphere, which is also manufactured

 from rolled stainless steel, has four faces making it visible from all points of the compass.
 Its outward appearance

 was designed by the chief architect and planner to Basildon Development Corporation, Douglas Galloway, while the clock's

 internal mechanism and hands are the work of clock specialist John Vernon.
 It was built by a London company Convair Time and Electronics Limited